Making Money – Tips and Tricks

 Most people can use our advice to add some extra money to their bank balance.
 Just watch out for a few potential problems if you start to increase your income.

 If you’re using a Debt Relief Order, an IVA or going bankrupt, increasing your disposable income might lead your agreement to fail.
-An increase of about £50 per month is enough to affect a DRO, whilst any extra income will need to be poured into your IVA if you’ve gone down that route.
+Currently, if you have more than £75 disposable income after essentials, this could affect a DRO, whilst any extra income will need to be poured into your IVA if you’ve gone down that route.

 If you’re going through bankruptcy, any extra money you earn is likely to need to be paid to your Official Receiver.
 This will happen if you have an IPA.
 If you don’t have an IPA set, and you’ve been discharged, you should be able to keep the extra money you’ve received.Always remember to look out for scams and be careful with your personal details.
 If something feels too good to be true, it’s very likely that it is.
 If you plan to do a lot of surveys and comping, it’s wise to set up a separate email address.
 You’re likely to be flooded with marketing and adverts, so make sure that these don’t take over your everyday inbox.